bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       }
     }

-These methods are called “lifecycle methods”.
+These methods are called "lifecycle methods”.

 The `componentDidMount()` method runs after the component output has been rendered to the DOM.
 This is a good place to set up a timer: